Four Seasons Hotel Hampshire

 It is very difficult to predict the weather in the United Kingdom - in the summer from May to late September is generally seen as the most pleasant time to visit.
 Rainfall is difficult to predict - but the UK does not receive as much as many are led to believe!
 In the winters, temperatures do fall, but there is nothing better than finding a remote pub with a roaring fire to sit beside after a long walk in the country.

-To start planning your holiday to Four Seasons Hotel Hampshire
+Call us on 020 3993 4743 to start planning your holiday to Four Seasons Hotel Hampshire

 The Four Seasons Hotel Hampshire is a restored Georgian Manor House situated in Dogmersfield in beautiful Hampshire countryside in the South of England.
 The Four Seasons Hotel cleverly combines modernity with tradition.